Perth-Artifactory/util/README.md

 ### Unauthenticated google calendar feed

-Generates a JSON summary of upcoming calendar events
+Generates a JSON summary of upcoming calendar events from either Google Calendar or TidyHQ.

 #### Setup

-* Ensure `auth_google.py` has executed correctly and returned the details of the next event on the calendar
+* Ensure `auth_google.py` has executed correctly and returned the details of the next event on the calendar if using Google Calendar.
+* Ensure `tidyhq/token` is set if using TidyHQ

 #### Running

 This script will need some form of scheduled release.
 Recommend once a day.

-* `export_calendar.py > /var/www/reports/calendar.json`
+* `export_calendar.py [tidyhq|gcal] > /var/www/reports/calendar.json`

 ### Match TidyHQ contacts with Slack users